Temporary residence for the purpose of studies (including PhD studies)

 Fee: 4.50 € for the residence card

-Slovak embassy which receives the application will interview the applicant for the temporary residence for the purpose of a preliminary assessment of the application.
+Slovak embassy/consulate that receives your application will interview you for the purpose of a preliminary assessment of your application.
 The interview will be conducted in Slovak or another language understandable to both parties.
 The embassy will prepare a written record of the interview and attach it to the application for a temporary residence.
-The record shall be made in the language in which the interview was held, and it must be signed by the applicant.
-(If the applicant does not speak Slovak, he/she may turn to an interpreter at his/her own expenses who must then sign the record.)
-The embassy will send its position on the granting of a temporary residence to the police department along with the record and its translation (in case the interview was held in another language than Slovak).
+The record shall be made in the language in which the interview was held, and you will be asked to sign it.
+(If you not speak Slovak and you do not agree on any language understandable to both parties, you must hire an interpreter and he/she must also sign the record).
+The embassy will send its position on the granting of a temporary residence to the Foreign Police department along with the record and its translation (in case the interview was held in another language than Slovak).

-Within 30 days from the date of submitting a complete application, the foreign police office shall either issue a negative decision or a notification of granting the temporary residence.
-If applying for a temporary residence directly at a foreign police office in Slovakia, the officers will ask you to provide a mobile phone number (you can write the number on your application form).
-You will be notified by a text message in Slovak when your residence card is ready at the foreign police office (typically within 30 days).
-You have to collect the residence card at the foreign police office in person or you can appoint somebody else with a power of attorney to do it for you.
-When applying for a temporary residence from abroad via a representative body, it is advised to consult with them the way of notification on granting the residence as well as the collection of the residence card.
+The police officer in charge will confirm a receipt of your application (last page of the application form).
+Within 30 days from the date of submitting a complete application, the Foreign Police shall issue either a negative decision or a notification of granting the temporary residence.
+If applying for a temporary residence directly at a Foreign Police in Slovakia, the officers will ask you to provide a mobile phone number (you can write the number on your application form).
+You will be notified by a text message in Slovak when your residence card is ready.
+You can collect the residence card at the Foreign Police in person or you can appoint somebody else with a power of attorney to do it for you.
+When applying for a temporary residence abroad at an embassy/consulate, it is advised to consult with them the way of notification on granting the residence.

 The police department shall grant a temporary residence for the purpose of study for the expected period of the study, for a maximum of 6 years.
 The temporary residence for the purpose of study remains valid for up to 30 days after the completion of university studies for the purpose of job‑searching.
 The university diploma and the state examination certificate serve as a proof of the completed studies.